mnielsen/notes-on-writing/notes_on_writing.md

 **In "The Language Instinct":** Here are the two best of the chapter
   titles:

-*"An Instinct to Acquire an Art": I love this title.
+*"An Instinct to Acquire an Art"*: I love this title.
 It is just very slightly false: language is not really an art.
 But what would be better?
 "Craft"?
 "Habit"?
 "Ability"?
 None quite works, and I can think of nothing else, either.